PreciselyData/cloudnative-geocoding/docker/geocoding/README.md

 The image can be pushed to and stored in a cloud registry.
 Depending on the registry you publish to, determines the tool that you need to install.
 The Docker CLI is included in the Docker install, so a separate tool is not required for publishing images to Docker Hub.
    * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - for publishing to Amazon ECR.
-   * [Google Cloud CLI](https://cloud.google.com/sdk) - for publishing to Google GCR.
+   * [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) - for publishing to Google GCR.
    * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - for publishing to Microsoft ACR.

  ### Download the SDK & data
-   * Spectrum Global Geocoding SDK (GGS) distribution - For information about GGS, see the [Precisely Support](https://support.precisely.com/) site and the [Spectrum Spatial for Big Data](https://docs.precisely.com/docs/sftw/hadoop/landingpage/index.html) documentation landing page.
+   * Spectrum Operational Addressing SDK (OAS) distribution - For information about OAS, see the [Precisely Support](https://support.precisely.com/) site and the [Operational Addressing SDK Developer Guide](https://docs.precisely.com/docs/sftw/ggs/5.0/en/webhelp/index.html#GlobalGeocodingGuide/source/LandingPageForHelp_GGS.html) documentation.
    * Geocoding reference data in `.spd` format -  For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).

 ## Build the Docker image
 The geocoding Docker sample contains a [Dockerfile](Dockerfile) along with startup script ([deploy-ggs.sh](deploy-ggs.sh)).

 1. If you haven't already, clone or download this repository to your computer.
-2. Extract Spectrum Global Geocoding SDK (GGS) distribution's zip in `<sample-directory>/docker/geocoding/ggs` directory.
+2. Extract Spectrum Operational Addressing SDK (OAS) distribution's zip in `<sample-directory>/docker/geocoding/ggs` directory.
 3. Build & push the Docker image by executing the following command from the `<sample-directory>/docker/geocoding` directory, where:
    - `-t [IMAGE]` - image name or ID, and optionally a tag in the ‘name:tag’ format